Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 8 RIO DE JANEIRO–IGUASSU FALLS

 A flight from Rio takes you to IGUASSU FALLS.
 Experience the clouds of spray, the incessant roar, and the surrounding luxuriant tropical growth that make this an unforgettable natural wonder.
-Head into Brazil’s Iguassu National Park, your home for the next two nights while staying at the famous Belmond Hotel Das Cataratas just steps from the falls.
-Spend the afternoon enjoying the magnificent panorama of waterfalls from the Brazilian side.
-Your Local Guide introduces the spectacle of this 2-mile-wide torrential downpour, with some cataracts as high as 250 feet—it’s nothing short of hypnotic!
+Head into Brazil’s Iguassu National Park to enjoy the magnificent panorama of waterfalls from the Brazilian side.
+Your Local Guide introduces the spectacle of this 2-mile-wide torrent.
+With some cataracts as high as 250 feet, Iguassu Falls is nothing short of hypnotic!

 Day 9 IGUASSU FALLS